MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-manage-fields.md

 ---
-title: Manage custom fields in an entity | Microsoft Docs
+title: Manage custom fields in an entity quickstart | Microsoft Docs
-description: Create, read, update, and delete custom fields in an entity.
+description: Quickstart to create, read, update, and delete custom fields in an entity.
 services: powerapps
 documentationcenter: na
 author: clwesene